joseph-grabinger/brew-metadata-miner/README.md

    * `core_repo_branch`: The branch of the HomeBrew core repository.
    * `core_repo_dir`: The path to the core repository.
    * `core_repo_clone`: A boolean value indicating whether the core repository should be cloned or not.
+   * `max_workers`: The maximum number of workers to use when reading the formulae.

 ## Export format of the metadata